-This is a dangerous removal ground because it may be found to include a finding of any violation of a DV "stayaway" order, no matter how innocuous the conduct.
-The BIA and the Ninth Circuit state that the test is whether the person was found to have violated the part of the order that is meant to protect against threats, harassment, etc., even if the person did not actually do those things.
+This is a dangerous removal ground because it may be found to include a finding of any violation of a DV "stay-away" order, no matter how innocuous the conduct.
+The BIA and the Ninth Circuit state that the test is whether the person was found to have violated the part of the order that is meant to protect against threats, harassment, etc., even if the person did not actually do anything threatening or harassing.
 The Ninth Circuit held that a permanent resident was deportable because a court had found that he violated a DV stay-away order by walking his child halfway up the driveway after visitation, rather than dropping the child at the curb.
-Although the man did not engage in harassment or threats, the Ninth Circuit held that because he was found to have violated the section of the DV order designed to protect against these, he was deportable.
+Although the man did not engage in harassment or threats, the Ninth Circuit held that based on the court finding that he violated the section of the DV order designed to protect against these, he was deportable.

 How does ICE prove that there is a qualifying judicial ruling that makes this finding?
+There does not have to be a criminal conviction, and even if there is a criminal conviction, the categorical approach does not apply.
 Say that it is established that a civil or criminal court judge found that the person violated some kind of order.
-Did this finding relate to a DV protective order, and if so was it for the part of the order protecting against repeated harassment, threat, or injury?
+Did this finding relate to a DV protective order, and if so, was it a violation of the part of the order protecting against repeated harassment, threat, or injury?
 The BIA held that because INA § 237(a)(2)(E)(ii) does not use the statutory term "conviction," therefore the categorical approach does not apply at all - even if in fact a conviction is the basis for deportability.
-Instead, for this ground the immigration judge should consider the probative and reliable evidence regarding what a State court has determined about the alien's violation.
+Instead, the BIA stated that the immigration judge should consider the probative and reliable evidence regarding what a State court has determined about the alien's violation.
 In so doing, an Immigration Judge should decide (1) whether a State court "determine[d]" that the alien "has engaged in conduct that violates the portion of a protection order that involve[d] protection against credible threats of violence, repeated harassment, or bodily injury" and (2) whether the order was "issued for the purpose of preventing violent or threatening acts of domestic violence."